 USB flash drive content can be bespoke to suit your requirements, for eg; sample images from a particular talk or portfolio.
 Tell us your preferred content.

 Launched to market my Illustrated Talks and Courses across the UK in 2017.
-The A5 leaflets will be distributed in libraries and schools and will also be available at my talks and courses.
+The A5 leaflets have been distributed in libraries and schools and are also available at my talks and courses.
 A copy can be downloaded here.